 The Lower School music program is inspired by the educational ideas of Carl Orff, an Austrian composer who believed that children should be guided to work creatively with the elements of music and movement.
 In this approach, songs, chants, rhymes, stories, games and dances from many cultures and times become doorways through which children enter the conceptual world of form, pitch, phrase, tempo, rhythm, dynamics, melody, harmony, tone color, orchestration and movement quality.
 Children learn to make music in ensemble with their voices (through speech, chant, and song) and their bodies (through clapping, patting, stamping, snapping, etc.).
 In addition, they use unpitched percussion instruments (wooden blocks, bells, rattles, drums, etc.) and melodic percussion instruments (xylophones, metallophones, glockenspiels).
-Through playing in ensembles, children develop their rhythmic, melodic and listening skills.
-Children learn to play many different repeating patterns and melodies that become progressively more complicated through the grades.
-The children accompany some of the songs they sing on these instruments as well as improvise.

 The Kodaly methods of solfege syllables and the corresponding hand signals are used to train the student's inner ear and intonation.
 Students are made aware of correct singing posture and controlled breathing and various ways of correct singing production.
 They learn an assortment of international songs from a diversity of countries and cultures.
-Many of these songs are two- and three-part rounds.
-Some of the songs have accompanying games that involve movement and dance.
-Students continue to learn rhythmic and melodic notation.
 They learn staff notation through a variety of written activities and movement-oriented games.